 You can change the folder that the file browser uses to list your diagrams in the preferences.
 Click the File menu, and then Preferences to open the preferences dialog.
 There you will find an option to toggle between iCloud Drive if you are logged into iCloud and have iCloud drive enabled (most people do), and a folder on your local hard drive.
 If you choose to store diagrams on your local hard drive, you have the option to change the folder used to any folder on your computer.

 Diagrams are stored with the .fd extension.
-These are macOS file bundles, so you will have to zip the .fd files before you email them to another person.
+As with many applications such as Apple Pages, Keynote, and iMovie, these .fd files are macOS file bundles.
+That means you will have to compress the .fd files into a zip file before you email them to another person.

 You also have the option to export diagrams as a JPEG with a white background, a PNG with a transparent background for including in presentations, or a PDF with a white background.

 The basic principles of Family Diagram are described in this section.
-First principles are important for learning how to think about famiyl diagrams in a new way.
+First principles are important for learning how to think about family diagrams in a new way.

 Family Diagram attempts to enforce a single standard set of symbols for all diagrams.
 The majority of the symbols have been taken from Michael Kerr's chapter Family Evaluation in his 1988 book of the same name.
 Any symbols not covered are derived from the thinking of Vedanā Media.